 Some cases of Conjecture~\ref{conj:tykhyy} have already been treated.
 We mentioned the case of representations with finite image in Section~\ref{sec:finite-image}, as well as the other representations with non-Zariski dense image in Section~\ref{sec:non-zariski-dense-orbits}, including the work of Cousin--Moussard~\cite{cousin-moussard} that covers the upper triangular case.
-As we already cited a number of times, complete classifications are available for $n=4$ and $n=5$~\cite{LT, tykhyy}.
-At this point, what remains to do in order to prove Conjecture~\ref{conj:tykhyy} is to identify all the Zariski dense representations $\rho\colon\pi_1\Sigma\to\SL_2\C$ that give rise to finite mapping class group orbits when $\Sigma$ is a sphere with $6$ punctures or more.
-There has been two major contributions towards this goal: Diarra classified the ones of pullback type (Definition~\ref{def:pullback-orbits})~\cite{diarra-pull-back} and Lam--Landesman--Litt those with at least one peripheral monodromy of infinite order~\cite{lll}.
-Only remains the case of Zariski dense representations $\rho\colon\Sigma\to\SL_2\C$ with all peripheral monodromies of finite order.
+As we already cited a number of times, a complete classification is available for $n=4$~\cite{LT} \cm{and a computer-aided classification exists for $n=5$~\cite{tykhyy}.} At this point, what remains to do in order to prove Conjecture~\ref{conj:tykhyy} is to identify all the Zariski dense representations $\rho\colon\pi_1\Sigma\to\SL_2\C$ that give rise to finite mapping class group orbits when $\Sigma$ is a sphere with $6$ punctures or more.
+There have been two major contributions towards this goal: Diarra classified the ones of pullback type (Definition~\ref{def:pullback-orbits})~\cite{diarra-pull-back} and Lam--Landesman--Litt those with at least one peripheral monodromy of infinite order~\cite{lll}.
+What remains is the case of Zariski dense representations $\rho\colon\pi_1\Sigma\to\SL_2\C$ with all peripheral monodromies of finite order.
 As we're about to see (Proposition~\ref{prop:Zd+non-pullback-implies-DT}), these representations will always be Galois conjugate to DT representations.
-This observation and our good understanding of DT representations will be enough to conclude the proof of Conjecture~\ref{conj:tykhyy} (Theorem~\ref{thm:tykhyy}).
+This observation and our good understanding of DT representations will be enough to conclude the proof of Conjecture~\ref{conj:tykhyy} in Theorem~\ref{thm:tykhyy}.

 As a corollary of Theorem~\ref{thm:tykhyy}, we obtain an alternative formulation of Conjecture~\ref{conj:tykhyy} for Zariski dense representations in terms of Katz's middle convolution (which generalizes Okamoto transformations).
 It was suggested to us by Litt and comes as an answer to~\cite[Question~2.4.1]{litt}.
 Before stating it, let's first recall what Lam--Landesman--Litt proved.
 They showed that a Zariski dense representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ with at least one peripheral monodromy of infinite order gives rise to a finite orbit if and only if $\rho$ is a pullback representation or if it's obtained via Katz's middle convolution from a representation with image in a finite complex reflection group~\cite[Corollary~1.1.7]{lll}.
 We also know from our discussion in Section~\ref{thm:LT-classification} that this dichotomy fails for some of the exceptional orbits in the case of 4-punctured spheres: all Okamoto transforms of the Klein solution (Type~8) and the three elliptic 237 solutions (Types~32---34) have infinite image and some are not of pullback type.
 According to Vayalinkal~\cite{amal}, they're also not obtainable via Katz's middle convolution from finite complex reflection groups of higher rank.